pypa/pip/docs/html/development/architecture/package-finding.rst

 The ``BestCandidateResult`` class is a convenience "container" class that encapsulates the result of finding the best candidate for a requirement.
 (By "container" we mean an object that simply contains data and has no business logic or state-changing methods of its own.)
+It stores not just the final result but also intermediate values used to determine the result.

 The class is the return type of both the ``CandidateEvaluator`` class's ``compute_best_candidate()`` method and the ``PackageFinder`` class's